YoniqueeZyzzFan/PetGame/README.md

 * Import maps from osu (another popular rhythm game)
 * Pause and resume the game

-Of course, no one template will serve all projects since your needs may be different.
-So I'll be adding more in the near future.
-You may also suggest changes by forking this repo and creating a pull request or opening an issue.
-Thanks to all the people have contributed to expanding this template!

-Use the `BLANK_README.md` to get started.

 <!-- GETTING STARTED -->
 ### Prerequisites